wbuntine/topic-models/HCA/scripts/README.txt

 The main scripts come with their own man page so use the option "--man" to get the manpage: e.g.,   ./cooc2pmi.pl --man
+Though for this to work, you must have Perl's "pod2usage" programme installed  and the appearance isn't great!

 Generate PMI, NPMI or robust version of PMI from the output of of linkCoco (see DCA-Bags):